FaraB-AID/NotesPlus/README.md

 If *text* is empty or only spaces, the note will be removed from the context but not injected back in (keeping blank notes from taking up characters and throwing off the AI).

+If multiple notes request injection at the same line, they will be injected by formatting code in the following order: `{an#: text}`, `{#: text}`, `{en#: text}`, `{ens#: text}`.
+If multiple notes with the same formatting are injected, they will be injected in the order they are encountered in the context (typically: WI, memory, prompt/previous inputs, A/N, input text).

 ## Example
 The following are an example prompt, input text, memory, author's note, and WI, as well as the context they produce (which would be shown with /lmi).